StudioLE/ohlife-export-converter/README.md

 Read and convert OhLife export files to Evernote or individual .txt files

-When OhLife closed down unexpectedly in 2014 users were provided with just a single .txt file command comintaing all their journal entries.
+When OhLife closed down unexpectedly in 2014 users were provided with just a single `.txt` file command comintaing all their journal entries.

 This node.js command line utility can convert the export file into either:

-- an .enex file for importing to Evernote or
+- an `.enex` file for importing to Evernote or
-- individual .txt files.
+- individual `.txt` files

 ### Config